BenjaminSiskoo/nSide/README.txt

   *Saving a state while the Zapper or Beam Gun is connected will cause the emulator to hang.
 If the cursor was captured, it can be hard to rescue.
   *The VS. Zapper with its own separate protocol is badly supported (timing of light sensor is not well understood).
+VS. Duck Hunt cannot be played because the menu will not recognize light in the VS. Zapper.

 Super Famicom:
+  *The SA-1 has no bus conflict emulation.
+Adding bus conflict emulation will slow the entire emulator down to unplayable speeds that no computer currently in existence will be able to run.
+  All official SA-1 games will work, but homebrew writers are advised to use flash cartridges on their actual Super Famicoms or SNESes instead.
   *Magical Drop (JPN) (1.0) does not play voice effects, and it hangs when trying to show the Game Over screen in Endless Mode (とことんモード).
   Known to affect actual hardware.
   *Super Bonk's demo sequence is mis-timed.
 Bonk falls short of entering a pipe, which ruins the rest of the demo as he continues reading inputs and gets stuck in the area above the pipe.
-It is likely that this bug is related to the Magical Drop bug above.
   Known to affect actual hardware.

 Game Boy:
   *When loading a Game Boy game in Game Boy Color mode, colors are applied to the wrong areas, making game displays terrible on the eyes.
   Inherited from higan v094.

 Game Boy Advance:
   *The Classic NES Series games will not work.
 Loading them would cause higan to hang, and so too do they cause nSide to hang.